ncchaudhari10/nowcasting_of_satellite_images/README.md

 ![alt text](https://github.com/dr3aMer10/NM374_Apollo6/blob/master/readme_imgs/webportal.png)

 ## Train:
 ###### This model is trained on Google Colab.
 Due to the limited computation we cannot train 1616x1618 image.
 So, these input images are interpolated to 404x404 and set for training.
+100 images are used to train the model, resulting 94 training sequences and Validated on 30 images

 ![alt text](https://github.com/dr3aMer10/NM374_Apollo6/blob/master/readme_imgs/interpolatedimg.png)

 ## Results: